UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

   ***`ssh-keygen -t rsa`***

-  and press "Enter" key three times.
+  and press "Enter" key three times.(That's means there is nothing to need to input)

 1. **Copy SSH-KEY**